-- Luxury Hotels: Long known as the go-to place in Sedona for luxury, scenery, and location, L'Auberge de Sedona Resort & Spa offers a memorable experience.
+- Long known as the go-to place in Sedona for luxury, scenery, and location, L'Auberge de Sedona Resort & Spa offers a memorable experience.
 Posh hillside cottages with large patios lookout to the mountains and over Oak Creek.
 The resort is conveniently located right below Uptown Sedona, the city's main area of dining and shopping.

-- Mid-Range and Budget Hotels: The Desert Quail Inn in the Village of Oak Creek is a great mid-range option.
+- The Desert Quail Inn At Bell Rock in the Village of Oak Creek is a great mid-range option.
 It comes complete with a pool and large modern rooms.
 You can drive to Uptown Sedona from here in 10 to 15 minutes, but sites like Bell Rock and Courthouse Butte are just across the street.

-Explore More in Arizona's Great Outdoors
+Explore More of Arizona's Great Outdoors

-- Camping: Camping in Sedona is just the start.
+Camping: Camping in Sedona is just the start.
 Plan the rest of your Arizona outdoor adventure with our guides to the best campgrounds in Prescott, Phoenix, and Tucson.
 Prescott and Sedona make great destinations in the summer but during the colder months, Tucson and Phoenix are appealing camping areas.
 If you're not sure where else you might want to set up camp, get inspired with our list of the best places to camp in Arizona.